One in a Million You

 "One in a Million You" is a single by Larry Graham from his album of the same name.
 The song was written by Sam Dees and produced by Larry Graham.
 "One in a Million You" was a gold record.

 Chart performance

 Graham is the former bass player for Sly & the Family Stone and frontman for Graham Central Station.

-The ballad reached the top ten on the US Billboard Hot 100 pop chart, peaking at #9 in September 1980 and hit #1 on the R&B chart for two weeks.
+The ballad reached the top ten on the US Billboard Hot 100 chart, peaking at No. 9 in September 1980 while also hitting No. 1 on the R&B chart for two weeks.